 ❄️ storage

-💭 top expert tip
+💭 Cindy's top expert tip

-Use a salt like Diamond Crystal kosher salt (affiliate link) that has almost half the amount of sodium of other salts so that you can easily adjust the seasoning to your liking.
+Use a salt like Diamond Crystal kosher salt (*affiliate link) that has almost half the amount of sodium of other salts, so that you can easily adjust the seasoning to your liking.
 If you only have a different salt on hand, start with half the amount of salt listed in this recipe.

-💭 faq
+💭 FAQs

 🍲 serve it with these taiwanese dishes